prateek91sharma/NAGP_Kubernetes_Advanced_2025/README.md

 On prompt enter the password.
 Post entering psql command line, the connectivity is established. <br/>
 Run below command to check if app server had initialized the db as well  <br/>
 `select * from employee;`

+For checking all injected parameters from configmap and secrets use below `kubectl exec <pod-name> -- printenv`